artdesignbySF/BTC-tarrot/README.md

 ---

-## Card Concepts
+# Card Concepts

 ### 0. The Fool

-**Visual:** A figure, perhaps androgynous, stands at the edge of a precipice, seemingly oblivious to the danger.
+**Visual:** An androgynous figure stands at the edge of a precipice, seemingly oblivious to the danger.
 They wear tattered, dark clothing with subtle circuit board patterns.
 A small, glowing Bitcoin symbol is attached to their back like a backpack.
 The background is a swirling vortex of dark colors, with faint lightning bolt patterns.

 **Bitcoin/Lightning Theme:** The Fool represents taking risks and embracing the unknown, which can be related to the volatile nature of cryptocurrency.